astronomer/docs/astro/manage-connections-variables.md

 This means that Astro first checks secrets backends, then the Cloud UI, followed by environment variables, and finally checks for connections defined in the Airflow UI.

-If you use the same `Connection ID` in these resources with different credentials, Airflow uses
+If you use the same `Connection ID` in these resources with different credentials, Airflow ignores any duplicates and applies the highest priority configuration.

 :::tip
 If you only want to test connections or export connections in  a JSON or URI format, use the Airflow UI to [manage your connection](https://docs.astronomer.io/learn/connections#defining-connections-in-the-airflow-ui).
 You can then use the Astro CLI commands to export the connections in a URI or JSON format.
 See [Import and export connections and variables](import-export-connections-variables.md#from-the-airflow-ui-metadata-database).